 What is Airbnb “host guarantee” and “host protection insurance”?

-Airbnb provides their own Host Guarantee and Host Protection Insurance.
+Airbnb provides its own Host Guarantee and Host Protection Insurance.
 The Airbnb Host Guarantee is not an insurance policy.
 It provides protection to a host for damages to the covered property caused by guests, there are however a lot of exclusions and limitations.
 The following is exempt from coverage under the host guarantee: loss of cash and other securities items such as jewellery, collectables and artwork, damage caused by pets, damage caused to shared or common areas and personal injury and property damage claims from third parties.

 Airbnb Host Protection Insurance is also available, this, however, is a very basic public liability policy that only covers you for third-party injury and property damage.
 Airbnb themselves encourage hosts to purchase their own independent Airbnb insurance for full coverage and peace of mind.